 QualityTime for Android

-Smartphone addiction is very real, and most people are constantly checking their phones, most probably for the dopamine hit of receiving a new message / tinder match or whatever.
+Smartphone addiction is very real, and most people are constantly checking their phones, most probably for the dopamine hit of receiving a new message / other notification.
 It’s got to the point where people are almost inseparable from their phones and feel withdrawal symptoms if they go without them.
 The cure?
 There are quite a few apps out there which try to solve this issue and QualityTime is a very good one.
 It will track how many times you unlock your phone and which apps you are using throughout the day.
-Be prepared to be shocked how many times per day you unlock your phone!
+Be prepared to be shocked at how many times per day you unlock your phone!

 Pro Tip: When working always keep your phone out of sight to avoid the temptation of using it.